Charles-Hyacinthe Hugo: Biography

 Hugo had long planned to write a full and detailed history of the Norbertine Order, and in 1717 the general chapter of the order had encouraged him to carry out his plan by naming him historiographer of the order and by requesting all the abbots to give him all the information they possessed concerning their abbeys.
 The first two volumes of the "Annales" had already been published and the third was in the hands of the royal censor when Hugo died.

 Works and legacy

-That Hugo was a diligent worker may be judged from the number of the books he published or prepared for publication.
-Aug.
-Digot says with reference to the History of Lorraine that it surpasses that of Dom Calmet, Abbot of Senones, whose style is heavy and diffuse.
+Auguste Digot says with reference to the History of Lorraine that it surpasses that of Antoine Augustin Calmet, Abbot of Senones, whose style is heavy and diffuse.

 In 1699 Hugo published a Refutation of the system of the trithiest Faydit on the Blessed Trinity; it was a solid work, according to Jean-Noël Paquot.

 He is also the author of some books on the Order of Canons Regular, one of which is favourably referred to by Benedict XIV; likewise of several dissertations on seals, coins or medals, on persons and historical matters appertaining to the ducal house of Lorraine.